andrea-berling/lispv/README.md

 (triangular 5)
 ```

-And here is the assembly generated:
+And here is the assembly generated, with helpful indentation:

 ```assembly
             _start: